p-grant/data_analysis_portfolio/superstore_analysis_report.md

 While there are many more questions that this data could be used to answer, I believe that answering these questions will provide valuable insight into areas where the company could improve or capitalize on certain situations.
 ## Preparing the Data
 Now that I know what I am looking for in the data, I can decide what data is necessary and what format it needs to be in.
 The data in the *Returns* sheet is valuable for answering the first question.
 However, I could instead use the information from the *Returns* sheet to create a column in the *Orders* sheet that describes which orders were returned, and then delete the *Returns* sheet.
 I did so using Excel's *COUNTIF* and *IF* functions.
 Now, a *Returned* column exists in the *Orders* sheet, showing *Yes* where an order was returned and *No* where it was not.
+Before I deleted the *Returns* sheet, I copied the *Returned* column and pasted it back in as the values only, rather than as a function.
+Then, I deleted the *Returns* sheet, and we now have the information on orders and returns on the same sheet.

+The data in the *People* sheets can be left in that sheet since I only used it for quick references when deciding what to do once we answer question 9.
+I needed the product ID's, categories, sub-categories, and names for our analysis, so these columns were kept as is.
+We also need the names and ID's of customers, but we did not need the segment information for each order, so I deleted the *Segment* column.
+In terms of the financial aspects of each order, we need the sale price, quantity, discount, and profit for each.

+By creating a pivot table with the Countries as the rows, it becomes clear that each order is shipped within the United States.
+Knowing this, I deleted the *Country* column, since this information is already known for each order.
+Instead of having cities and states, separated, we can now combine the information into a single column, *City/State* using the *CONCATENATE* Excel function.
+The postal code did not seem relevant to my analysis, so I removed this column as well.
+The *Region* column was kept, since its information is relevant to answering question 9.
+My analysis does not rely on information regarding how the orders were shipped to the customers, so I deleted the *Ship Mode* column.
+Now, the geographical information for each order is prepared.

+Both the order date and the ship date are provided, but for my analysis, I used the order date to answer questions 14 and 15.
+I deleted the *Ship Date* column, because it is no longer relevant.
+The *Row ID* column is not useful for my analysis, so I deleted this column as well, but kept the *Order ID* column, as it describes which products were placed in the same order.

+By taking these steps, I made the data easier to understand and work with during the rest of my analysis.

 ## Cleaning the Data
 ## Analyzing the Data
 ## Visualizing the Data